Apocalypse (character): Powers and abilities

 Apocalypse is an ancient mutant who further augmented himself after merging with Celestial technology gaining in the process a variety of superhuman abilities.
 He is also among the rare subspecies of mutants that possess the additional gift of immortality.
 He has total control over the atoms of his body which enables him to alter his form as it suits him, such as allowing his body to become extremely malleable and flexible, enhance his physical abilities, transform his limbs into weapons, wings, or jets, regenerate from fatal injuries, generate a wide range of powers at will, and adapt his body to apparently any disease or hostile environment.
 He can also project and absorb energy; and is capable of telekinesis, telepathy, teleportation, forcefield generation, and technopathy.
 Thanks to the aid of his mutant abilities allowing him complete control over his body, special "regeneration" chambers, Celestial technology, and changing bodies, Apocalypse has further enhanced his abilities and now he can generate almost any mutant power at his will.

-Aside from his superhuman powers, Apocalypse is extraordinarily intelligent and a scientific genius with knowledge in various areas of science and technology including physics, engineering, genetics, and biology, all of which are more advanced than conventional science.
+Aside from his superhuman powers, Apocalypse is extraordinarily intelligent with knowledge in various areas of science and technology, including physics, engineering, genetics, and biology, all of which are more advanced than conventional science.
 Apocalypse has knowledge of Celestial technology that he uses for his own applications, such as altering mutants or humans.
 Apocalypse is also a skilled demagogue and a master strategist.

 Apocalypse's blood can heal other mutants, but is fatal for humans.
-Apocalypse's blood can also restore his de-powered mutant descendants as is seen when a large dose of Apocalypse's blood regenerates Chamber's body and transforms him to resemble Apocalypse.
+Apocalypse's blood can also restore his de-powered mutant descendants; a large dose of Apocalypse's blood regenerated Chamber's body and transformed him to resemble Apocalypse.